PaulineOC/CharacterCreator/README.md

 # CharacterCreator

-This is a digital prototype of a character creator for a game in Unity.
+This Character Creator is Unity prototype for a character creator made during my time at Scholastic for its upcoming digital initiative.

 ![Demo Gif](https://github.com/PaulineOC/CharacterCreator/blob/master/DemoGif.gif)